ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 Your deployment will not complete without smoke tests execution.
 Smoke tests must be executed after every chef-client run you make.
-The smoke tests you write should run fast to verify that your deployment is successful, in less than 1 minute.
+The smoke tests you write should run fast to verify that your deployment is successful, ideally in less than 1 minute.
 They also should not involve any application data modification.

 You have a couple of options to execute those smoke tests: [Serverspec](http://serverspec.org/) via Rake,